peter88213/novxlib-docs/source/note-citation.rst

 .. admonition:: <note-citation>

    Purpose
-      Defines a marker for a footnote or endnote.
+      Defines a marker for the footnote or endnote.

    Content
       Plain text